tiagomelojuca/ultralight-quick-start/README.md

 > **Note**: _If you run the command cmake .. without any generators on Windows, it will usually select the default 32-bit Visual Studio version you have installed.
 To force CMake to generate 64-bit projects on Windows, use `cmake .. -DCMAKE_GENERATOR_PLATFORM=x64` instead of `cmake ..`_

+> **Note**: _If you run the command cmake .. without any generators on Windows, it may select the 32-bit MSVC toolchain (Ultralight needs the 64-bit MSVC toolchain instead).

+To force CMake to generate 64-bit projects instead, use cmake .. -DCMAKE_GENERATOR_PLATFORM=x64 instead of cmake .._

 ## 3. Run the app

 ### On macOS and Linux